fifth-postulate/parser-combinators/articles/java-magazine/parser-combinators.md

 - D: Shall I commit this to the repository?
 - G: No!
 - D: Why not?
-- G: Although there is nothing wrong with the code we have written, it is not complete nor battle tested.
+- G: Although there is nothing wrong with the code we have written, it is not complete nor battle-tested.
 - G: You learned a valuable tool, but we should seek a library that fits our needs
 - D: 🤦
 - D: You are right, I got curried away in my enthusiasm.